VarunBhandary/ingestionx-ldp-framework/UNIFIED_FRAMEWORK_README.md

 ## 🚀 Key Benefits

-### 1. **Simplified Configuration**
+### 1. **Flexible Configuration**
 - Single TSV file for all pipeline configurations
-- No need to maintain separate bronze/silver configs
+- Each row represents a single operation (bronze or silver)
-- Consistent structure across all pipeline types
+- Users can choose which operations to implement

 ### 2. **Automatic Grouping**
-- Related bronze and silver operations are automatically grouped
+- Related operations are automatically grouped by pipeline_group
 - Efficient resource utilization
 - Single pipeline per logical group